efihadar/Terraform/README.md

 # Terraform
-A collection of tf files
+A collection of TF files